 Am I eligible for the programme?

 You need a 2:2 or above at degree level from a UK Higher Education Institution, or an equivalent qualification.
-In terms of GCSE’s you need at least a C in English and Mathematics, if you wish to teach primary you will also require a C in Science.
+In terms of GCSE’s you need at least a C in English, Science and Mathematics.

 When do applications close?

 There is no set closing date we will continue to recruit until all places are full or until we reach the end of the academic year.
 We advise that you apply as soon as possible.

 There will be several days of induction at University at the end of August, your training in school will commence in September.

 Depending on circumstances this could be possible, but we encourage trainees to apply for the year starting in the September of the academic year for which you have applied.

 No all places are full time for 1 year.